 5. RACK OVER DOCKS: The space above dock doors can be efficiently utilized, especially to store lightweight items such as empty pallets/cartons.
 This exploits an otherwise-neglected space in warehouse storage.6.
 CROSS DOCKING: The practice of unloading pallets from manufacturers and almost immediately loading them on outbound vehicles for order fulfillment or to move to smaller warehouses, with very little time (just a few hours) spent storing them in the warehouse, is called cross docking.
 This saves a lot of space as well as inventory handling costs.

 Evidently, several factors are in play when we talk about getting the most of your warehouse storage space.
 Not just the civil parameters, but the type, weight, size and quantity of materials to be stored, the racking system, material handling equipment and the skill level of warehouse personnel, all these and customer specific requirements/challenges should be considered to make the most optimal warehouse storage and efficient operations.

-We, at SILVER LINING, are specialists in creating most efficient and cost-effective storage solutions for our customers.
+We, at SILVER LINING, are specialists in designing, manufacturing and installing most efficient and cost-effective storage solutions for our diversified customers.

 Drop in a mail, if you want to effectively utilize the warehouse storage space through our insights and intelligent storage solutions.